WSU-janderson/project6-multiset-design-microsand1/MultisetInventory.md

 * ### sorting
 * ### search function

-### therefore my design needs to store items with the same name with information such as item amount and needs to be expandable and retractable, for this reaon i'll be using **Sequence\<string>\**
+### therefore my design needs to store items with the same name with information such as item amount and needs to be expandable and retractable.

+###for this reaon i'll be using **Sequence\<string>\**
 ---
 ## Why Sequence

 ### The reason I am using Sequence is for an easier faster implementation within the project

-### Because my inventory needs to be expandable and retractable i feel that a Sequence set would be easist to modify the size of throughout the game, using A sequence would lower the development time of my project by a signifigant amount
+### Because my inventory needs to be expandable and retractable i feel that a Sequence set would be easist to modify the size of throughout the game.

+### using A sequence would lower the development time of my project by a signifigant amount

 ### This Sequence will be used and interacted by the user, The inentory system will be connected to the player character as seen in this diagram